 The mining science foundation year covers planning and supervising the extraction of valuable minerals from the Earth.
 It provides a pathway to your second year studies in the extractive metallurgy major or mine and engineering surveying major or mining major.

-In the physical sciences foundation year, also known as the physical sciences pre-major, you will examine forms of energy and matter, and the physical and chemical properties of elements and compounds.
+In the physical sciences foundation year, you will examine forms of energy and matter, and the physical and chemical properties of elements and compounds.
 It provides a pathway to your second year studies in the chemistry major or geophysics major or physics major.

 The Bachelor of Science courses that do not have a common first year are: